Fiona washes houses away, knocks out power in Canada

 “Just an incredibly strong storm as it made landfall.
 And even as it moves away it is continuing to affect the region for several more hours today,” said Ian Hubbard, meteorologist for the Canadian Hurricane Centre in Dartmouth, Nova Scotia, said Saturday morning.

 Hubbard said he lost power at his house and had to drive the long way to work because bridges have been closed.
-He said there are downed trees and signs in the Halifax area but other areas of province have it worse.
+He said there are downed trees and signs in the Halifax area but other areas of Nova Scotia and Atlantic Canada have it worse.

-In Sydney, Nova Scotia, the largest city in Cape Breton, about 20 people have taken refuge at the Centre 200 sports and entertainment facility in Sydney, said Christina Lamey, a spokeswoman for the region.
+In Sydney, Nova Scotia, the largest city in Cape Breton, about 20 people have taken refuge at the Centre 200 sports and entertainment facility, said Christina Lamey, a spokeswoman for the region.

-“The key message from that is for people to stay at home,” she said.
-“The first responders are really stretched right now.
-We want people to stay off the roads.
-Most of the roads have hazards on them, with power lines down and trees down as well.”
+Arlene and Robert Grafilo fled to Centre 200 with their children after a massive tree fell on their duplex apartment.

+“We heard a lot of noise outside and then we realized that there are a lot of cracks in the house and we looked outside and saw the tree had fallen,” said Arlene Grafilo, 43, as her children — ages 3 and 10 — played in a waiting area set up by the Red Cross.

 Bob Robichaud, Warning Preparedness Meteorologist for the Canadian Hurricane Centre, said Fiona was shaping up to be a bigger storm system than Hurricane Juan, which caused extensive damage to the Halifax area in 2003.